Best time to visit Japan

 Japan covers a large range of latitudes for such a thin country: it spans roughly the same distance north to south as the Mediterranean Sea.
 Combine this with a high geographical variation – more than 70% of Japan is mountainous – and it becomes clear that the country’s climate is difficult to generalise.

 The country is split into several climate zones, ranging from cool temperate in the north of the county, which includes Sapporo, to subtropical in the south, such as the Ryukyu Islands.
 Like the UK, Japan has four seasons.
-See our recommendations for holidays and honeymoons in Japan.
+See our recommendations for holidays and honeymoons in Japan and late availability deals.

 Between March and May, temperatures are comfortably warm – between 15°C and 23°C. In April, it is peak season for the famous cherry blossom, which makes it the busiest time for tourists, too.